chance2424/Joint_Savings/README.md

 # Smart_Contracts

-Create a smart contract that will create a joint savings account
+Designed a smart contract that will create a joint savings account
 ---

 ## Technologies